cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     3. Azure_
     4. None

-    Note that if you choose no cloud provider, media files won't work.
+    If you choose no cloud provider and docker, the production stack will serve the media files via an nginx Docker service.
+Without Docker, the media files won't work.

 mail_service:
     Select an email service that Django-Anymail provides